HTTPArchive/almanac.httparchive.org/src/content/en/2025/pwa.md

 {{ figure_markup(
   image="pwa-manifest-icons.png",
-  caption="Most used icons size values in the manifest.", description="Bar chart showing the most used icon size values in the manifest file (192px and 512px).", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSptnOeENss_fXr9rsRy03DDysKKEz2BbZH52DQGEg745UaZVtTHKoy5qHiY8MHb-VAaEUlZCCcXX81/pubchart?oid=1792269416&format=interactive", sheets_gid="1340146193", sql_file="top_manifest_icon_sizes.sql"
+  caption="Most used icons size values in the manifest.", description="Bar chart showing the most common icon dimensions specified in web app manifests for desktop and mobile platforms.
+The data shows that 192x192 and 512x512 are the overwhelmingly dominant sizes, appearing in approximately 85% and 75% of manifests respectively.
+All other listed sizes, such as 144x144 and 96x96, see significantly lower adoption, with each utilized by less than 25% of Progressive Web Apps.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSptnOeENss_fXr9rsRy03DDysKKEz2BbZH52DQGEg745UaZVtTHKoy5qHiY8MHb-VAaEUlZCCcXX81/pubchart?oid=1792269416&format=interactive", sheets_gid="1340146193", sql_file="top_manifest_icon_sizes.sql"